-This online community contains additional resources for programs that have been deemed eligible to begin Self-Study or are maintaining accreditation.
-The instructions for accessing this community are sent via email to the Primary and Secondary Contacts designated by the institution.
+This online community contains additional resources for programs that have been deemed eligible to begin self-study or are maintaining accreditation.
+The instructions for accessing this community are sent via email to the primary and secondary contacts designated by the program.